nextcloud/news/docs/plugins.rst

 				// you can use all defined classes but its recommended that you
 				// stick to the mapper and businesslayer classes since they are less
 				// likely to change
-				return new YourController($c['NewsContainer']['FeedBusinessLayer']);
+				// also dont use controllers from the news app! return new YourController($c['NewsContainer']['FeedBusinessLayer']);
 			});
 		}